 Drilling holes with your cordless drill might have worked fine on your latest small DIY project.
-However, sooner or later, youāll want to tackle a home improvement requiring holes at specific depths and distances, and youāll realize that the hand-held power tool isnāt up for the task.
+But sooner or later, youāll want to tackle a home improvement requiring holes at specific depths and distances, and youāll realize that the hand-held power tool isnāt up for the task.

 This buyerās guide is designed to help you choose a drill press that will give you excellent results in your next project.
-Having the right drill pressās versatility means youāll succeed in a wide range of metal drilling and woodworking projects.
+DIYers need the right drill pressās versatility to successfully complete a wide range of metalworking and woodworking projects.

-Similar to a hand-held drill, a drill press has a drill chuck that holds the drill bits for drilling holes of various diameters.
-But thatās where the similarities end since drill presses are not hand-power tools.
-Instead, the drill pressās headāconsisting of a motor, chuck assembly, speed control handle, and feed handleāsets on top of a heavy-duty support column and base.
-An adjustable worktable rides along the column and can support a vise.
+A drill press has a drill chuck that holds the drill bits for drilling holes of various diameters.
+But thatās where the similarities to hand-held drills end since drill presses are not hand-power tools.
+The drill pressās headāconsisting of a motor, chuck assembly, speed control handle, and feed handleāis set on top of a heavy-duty support column and base.
+An adjustable drill press table rides along the column and can support a vise.

-The support offered to the head assembly and chuck by the cast iron base and column prevents any movement of the workpiece during drilling, eliminating most quality issues.
+The support offered to the head assembly, and chuck by the cast iron base and column prevents any movement of the workpiece during drilling, eliminating most quality issues.
 Woodworkers, machinists, and hobbyists favor the drill press because it offers more power and accuracy, allowing them to drill larger holes and work with tougher materials.

-Believe it or not, there are many uses for a drill press that go beyond drilling holes straight through a workpiece.
+There are many uses for a drill press that go beyond drilling holes straight through a workpiece.
 Here are a few examples:

 - Drilling holes to a specific depth with the help of a depth stop.